ihmeuw/vivarium_research/docs/source/models/cause.rst

 Disability Weights
 ^^^^^^^^^^^^^^^^^^

+Disability weights are years of disability accrued per years lived with condition.
-A disability weight is a weight factor that reflects the severity of the disease on a scale from 0 (perfect health) to 1 (equivalent to death).
-Years Lost due to Disability (YLD) are calculated by multiplying the incident cases by duration and disability weight for the condition.
+Years Lost due to Disability (YLD) are calculated by multiplying the prevalence cases by duration and disability weight for the condition.
+In GBD, we need healthstate, sequela for calculating YLDs.
+Each sequela is associated with a healthstate which has a disability weight.
+A single cause might have many sequelae that map to the same health state (and therefore the same disability weight).
+When computing the cause level disability weight, compute it as the prevalence weighted sum of the sequelae disability weights.

+ :math:`Years\_lived\_with\_disability = Disability\_weight * time\_spent\_in\_condition`

- :math:`Disability\_weight_{c}`: proportion of health lost due to condition c :math:`(1 - Disability\_weight_{c})`: proportion of health remaining when living with condition c
+ :math:`Disability\_weight_{c}`: proportion of health lost due to condition c

+ :math:`(1 - Disability\_weight_{c})`: proportion of health remaining when living with condition c

+ :math:`\prod_{c\in causes}(1 - Disability\_weight_{c})`: proportion of health remaining when living with all causes

+ :math:`1 - \prod_{c\in causes}(1 - Disability\_weight_{c})`: proportion of health lost due to causes

 Restrictions
 ++++++++++++